 From candlesticks and menorahs to seder plates and mezuzahs, if you are looking to bring some Judaica home with you, the holy land is the place to get it.
 Many artists handcraft beautiful works of art that make for memorable keepsakes of your experience in Israel and a nice way to keep a lasting connection.

 Diamonds from Israel

 The diamond industry has existed in Israel since the beginning of the 20th century upon the inauguration of the first diamond-cutting facility.
-The diamond exchange in Israel is the largest in the world and known to export over $7 billion in diamonds on a global scale.
+The diamond exchange in Israel is the largest in the world and is known to export over $7 billion in diamonds on a global scale.
 Many high-end stores sell local diamonds, or you can enjoy a tour of the diamond exchange and learn about the industry first-hand and leave with a special sparkling souvenir from Israel.

 Jewelry souvenirs from Israel

-Israel is filled with artisans creating unique jewelry pieces from silver, gold and natural stones.
+Israel is filled with artisans creating unique jewelry pieces from silver, gold, and natural stones.
 Often metalsmiths will engrave both in English and Hebrew for special personalized gifts.
-Many Jewelers in Israel will make customized pieces depending on what you are looking for.
+Many jewelers in Israel will make customized pieces depending on what you are looking for.
 It is worth checking out some of the small boutiques in Neve Tzedek or the Shuk Hapishpishim in Old Jaffa to buy jewelry souvenirs from Israel.

 Olive wood carvings

 There is an ancient Palestinian tradition that lives on today and is seen in the skillful artisan work of olive wood carvings.
 These items are found in Bethlehem where you can find many religious carvings that are handmade by local artists.
 You can purchase souvenirs of olive wood in Jerusalem as well, but it is nice to get it directly from the source in Bethlehem.